GreenPIsoftware/FFNN/README.md

 ![Travis](https://img.shields.io/badge/performance-good-green.svg)
 ![Travis](https://img.shields.io/badge/built%20with-%F0%9F%A7%A0%F0%9F%A7%A0-green.svg)

-is a deep learning library aimed to the purpose of understanding the basics of multilyer artificial neural networks.
+...is a deep learning library aimed to the purpose of understanding the basics of multilyer artificial neural networks.

 ## super simple to use!
 ```javascript